-A needs assessment means collecting information that provides a complete picture of the following parts of your community:
+A needs assessment means collecting information that provides a complete picture of your community’s needs and existing resources.

-The assessment helps you identify your community's needs and decide which are the most important.
-This step is crucial to your success, because it reduces your risk of investing valuable resources into services that may be unnecessary or are not a good fit for your situation.
+The assessment helps you identify and prioritize your community’s areas of need, which helps you avoid investing valuable resources into services that may be unnecessary or are not a good fit for your community.

 Watch a video about Menominee Indian Tribe of Wisconsin's Model of Long-Term Care to see an example of how the tribe conducted a needs assessment.